kireallstitch/Python_exp/README.md

 - 👀 I’m interested in ... computer games, learning to program
 - 🌱 I’m currently learning ...
 Python, PHP, SQL, 1C
 - 💞️ I’m looking to collaborate on ... in any sphere
-- 📫 How to reach me ... telegramm @kireall_stitch
+- 📫 How to reach me ... telegram @kireall_stitch